The Theosophical Path of Meditation

 Shift of Focus

-of consciousness within each of us which is the true or spiritual self--our source of peace and wholeness.
+I have said before that the emergence of purpose arises from that point of consciousness within each of us which is the true or spiritual self--our source of peace and wholeness.
 Identifying with this timeless self gives us the power of control over our feelings and our actions.
 It is the source of intuition, of creativity, and of the strength to take the direction of our lives into our own hands.
 When this power is released within us, it can give us guidance no matter how difficult the circumstances.

 Once we become aware of this deeper, more timeless aspect of ourselves we can shift our focus whenever we have a problem, and see it from a larger perspective.
 The sense of "I" can change with such shifts in focus—away from identification with the circumstances we feel caught in to the freedom of a more universal, less time-bound order.
 A more open perspective always offers us the possibility of movement and change, because it transcends the purely personal element in our feelings—and it is this which often distorts our relationships with others.